dinesh0313/dinesh0313/README.md

 ## 🚀 About Me

 I'm Dinesh, welcome to my GitHub Page.
-Hi, I am Dinesh, pursuing my B.E. in Computer Science Engineering from New LJIET.
+Hi, I am Dinesh, and I am pursuing my B.E. in Computer Science Engineering at New LJIET.

-I have a keen interest in Web Development and Data Structures and Algorithms.
-I am currently in 3rd year of my engineering.
+I am keenly interested in Web Development, Data Structures, and Algorithms.
+I am currently in my Final year of engineering.

 I am a quick learner with great communication skills.